 There are also three driving modes – normal, eco and eco plus – which progressively reduce power and electrical systems depending on how energy minded you want to be.

 As with all cars, the e-Up's range depends on how you drive.
-Measured on the New European Drive Cycle, the new VW e-Up electric car has a theoretical range of 160km or 99 miles.
+Measured on the New European Drive Cycle, the new VW e-Up electric car has a theoretical range of 99 miles.
 However, wary of over-stating the case and being pilloried by stranded customers, VW revises that figure, suggesting that a more realistic expectation should be 75-103 miles in summer and 50-75 miles in winter.

 For what it's worth, we drove 70 miles on hilly public roads with energy conservation in mind at all times, consuming energy at the rate of 9.3Kwh/100km – which gave the Up a genuine range of 112 miles from its 18.7Kw battery.
 That's a reasonably extreme example, but shows VW's claims are realistic.
 It is an impressive distance to cover on a charge costing around £2.80, too.